DCASE-REPO/DESED_task/recipes/dcase2023_task4_baseline/README.md

-### DCASE2022 Task 4 Baseline for Sound Event Detection in Domestic Environments.
+### DCASE2023 Task 4 Baseline for Sound Event Detection in Domestic Environments (Subtask A).

 ---